Central Milton Keynes: Civil parish

-Central Milton Keynes is a civil parish, bordering (clockwise from north) Great Linford, Campbell Park, Loughton, and Bradwell.
+Central Milton Keynes is a civil parish, bordering (clockwise from north) Great Linford, Campbell Park (civil parish), Loughton, and Bradwell.
 The parish was created in 2001, and had a population of 2,726 according to the 2011 census.

 ONS Urban sub-area

-For the 2001 Census, the Office for National Statistics designated an urban sub-area (map) that it called "Central Milton Keynes".
+For the 2001 Census, the Office for National Statistics designated an urban sub-area that it called "Central Milton Keynes".
 This was far bigger than either the district or the parish.
 Since the 2011 Census, this nomenclature is no longer used.

 Media

 Locations around Central Milton Keynes were used for the movie Superman IV: The Quest for Peace, where it played the part of the United Nations building.
 Recognisable locations include Milton Keynes Central, CBX and the Argos (now Home Retail Group) building on Avebury Boulevard.